KevinTheMix/CheatSheets/Flutter.md

   * All Widgets are _@immutable_, so either they manage only _final_ data, or the changing data is outsourced in a dedicated mutable **State**
   * Widgets (or State), **not Elements**, hold properties with actual values
   * [Stateless Widget](https://www.youtube.com/watch?v=wE7khGHVkYY) = immmutable widget w/ _final_ properties & _const_ constructor
+    * Those get rebuilt (aka replaced) when the input data from their parent changes (which is e.g. never when the whole tree is _stateless_)
     * All visual elements such as buttons, texts are stateless widgets
   * [Stateful Widget](https://www.youtube.com/watch?v=AqCMFXEmf3w) = associated with a companion class called State, holding changing data
+    * Those get rebuilt (aka replaced) when the input data from their parent changes, as well as when their internal (associated) State changes
+    * The associated State however is persistent, and survives widget tree rebuilds
+    * This time, the `build()` method is in the State, and is called each time `setState()` is called
   * [Inherited Widget](https://www.youtube.com/watch?v=Zbm3hjPjQMk) = DYI DI via _context_
     * Access Tree top-ish data (`@override updateShouldNotify()`)
     * Use this to pass DB or service instances down the widget hierarchy